ezsystems/commerce-documentation/docs/guide/product_description/catalog_and_search.md

 ### Filters and facets

 Almost all product fields can be used as a facet if they are indexed.
-This can be controlled by a configuration file which allows to setup different facets for the product catalog and search.
+This can be controlled by a configuration file which enables setting up different facets for the product catalog and search.

 Facets can be grouped.
-For more complex facets new fields can be implemented using the IndexPlugin features of Solr platform search.
+For more complex facets new fields can be implemented using the IndexPlugin features of Solr search.

-Note: There are restrictions for variants, it is not possible to mix the variant attributes as facet if the same attribute is set for main products.
+Note: There are restrictions for variants, it is not possible to mix the variant attributes as facets if the same attribute is set for main products.

 ![Filters and facets](img/Filter_Facetts.png)

 ### Autosuggest

-The autosuggest feature offers suggestion as you type and allows to add an orderable product to the basket directly from the search box.
+The autosuggest feature offers suggestion as you type and enables adding an orderable product to the basket directly from the search box.
 It suggests products, categories, downloads and content.
-The autosuggest matches products where the name starts with the searchterm.
+The autosuggest matches products where the name starts with the search term.

 ![Autosuggest](img/autosuggest.png)